The Modular number, Congruence number, and Multiplicity One: Abstract

-\Abstract Let $N$ be a positive integer and let $f$ be a newform of weight~$2$ on~$\Gamma_0(N)$.
-In earlier joint work with K.~Ribet and W.~Stein, we introduced the notions of the modular number and the congruence number of the quotient abelian variety~$A_f$ of~$J_0(N)$ associated to the newform~$f$.
-These invariants are analogs of the notions of the modular degree and congruence primes respectively associated to elliptic curves.
-We show that if $p$ is a prime such that every maximal ideal of the Hecke algebra of characteristic~$p$ that contains the annihilator ideal of~$f$ satisfies multiplicity one, then the modular number and the congruence number have the same $p$-adic valuation.
+Let $N$ be a positive integer and let $f$ be a newform of weight~$2$ on~$\Gamma_0(N)$.
+In a joint paper with K.~Ribet and W.~Stein, the authors introduced the notions of the modular number and the congruence number of the quotient abelian variety~$A_f$ of~$J_0(N)$ associated to the newform~$f$.
+These invariants are analogs of the notions of the modular degree and congruence primes respectively associated to optimal elliptic curves.
+In this article, we show that if $p$ is a prime number such that every maximal ideal of the Hecke algebra of residue characteristic~$p$ that contains the annihilator ideal of~$f$ satisfies multiplicity one, then the modular number of~$A_f$ and the congruence number of~$A_f$ have the same $p$-adic valuation.
+We also discuss a more general setting that involves certain abelian subvarieties of~$J_0(N)$ or~$J_1(N)$ and state a result about the structure of the intersection of such abelian subvarieties as a module over the Hecke algebra, from which the statement in the previous sentence follows.
+We also give a numerical example where our result implies the failure of multiplicity one.